Home > News & Views > News from Jim Clark Photo - February 2019

 .
 My workshops at the station are through the international Road Scholar Program

-I was invited to become a guest columnist for Virginia Wildlife Magazine and my first article appeared in the May/June 2018 issue with two more columns appearing in 2019.
+I was invited to become a guest columnist for Virginia Wildlife Magazine and my first article appeared in the May/June 2018 issue with two more articles appearing in 2019.
 I continue to write a column - Nature's View

 - for the North American Nature Photography Association's e-newsletter